3mdeb/conferences/2025/qoss/day-1-welcome.md

   community interaction.
 More on the logistics for that will follow in the upcoming slides.
 * Event organization improved:
   - A lot external talks in CfP, we had to reject some.
+Agenda is fully packed.
 * Coming soon:
-  - UEFI Secure Boot integration - more about that in tomorrow's talk.
+  - We keep pushing UEFI Secure Boot integration
-    + TL;DR we are not there yet, but we are close. safeboot approach is still alive.
-  - TrenchBoot AEM - we have some exciting news and demo for you.
+  - TrenchBoot AEM - to some extent we can claim code complete, but we still miss upstream and production ready polishing, upstream needs time to digest
-  - Certified Hardware with Intel Boot Guard and UEFI Capsule Update coming in following months.
+  - Certified Hardware with Intel Boot Guard and UEFI Capsule Update released.
-  - As mentioned last year SMI Transfer Monitor was integrated for Qubes OS Certified Hardware MSI PRO Z690-A by Brian Delgado.
-    + code is PoC, but it was presented at [vPub 0xB](https://youtu.be/3PmOcjQX-9Y)
-    + the challenge would be to make Xen and dom0 aware of that,

 <!-- markdownlint-disable MD022 MD003 -->
 ---